A glossary entry is a collection of terms across all applicable languages, including all details, descriptions and contextual information.

 - When translating into the selected language, the term is displayed as the suggested translation, which you would like translators to use.

 When marked as an "Exact Match" term for the Project source language, the term will only be detected and highlighted in the CAT Tool if the source text uses this term exactly as seen in the Glossary.
 Any variation to the ending of the term in the source string, such as plurals or declinations, will not be highlighted as a glossary term (unless specified in Term Variations).

 Exact Match terms are not case-sensitive by default.
 Unless specifically marked as Case Sensitive, the Glossary term will be detected in the source text, even if there is any variation of casing (sentence case, title case, uppercase, lowercase etc.) - as long as the exact term is used without any changes to the word ending.

 If the main term is marked as an Exact Match, any term variations are also considered Exact Match terms.

-Examples of Case Sensitive and Exact Match terms can be found in our Video Tutorial on Glossary Import & Export.
+Tip: Other examples of Case Sensitive and Exact Match terms can be found in our Video Tutorial on Glossary Import & Export.

 DNT (Do Not Translate)